composi/router/README.md

 import { Router } from '@composi/router'
 ```

-To create routes you need to instatiate Router and provide it with an array of paths.
+To create routes you need to instatiate Router and provide it with a series of path objects separated by commas.
 The path object is an object literal with a path and action value.

 ## Adding Routes